-Some DeltaV servers support the ability to create a virtual "workspace" on the server, where all of your work is performed.
-Clients use the MKWORKSPACE method to create a private area, then indicate they want to change specific VCRs by "checking them out" into the workspace, editing them, and "checking them in" again.
+Some DeltaV servers support the ability to create a virtual workspace on the server, where all of your work is performed.
+Clients use the MKWORKSPACE method to create a private area, then indicate they want to change specific resources by "checking them out" into the workspace, editing them, and "checking them in" again.
 In HTTP terms, the sequence of methods would be CHECKOUT, PUT, CHECKIN.
-After each CHECKIN, a new VR is created, and the edited VCR's contents now "point to" the latest VR.
-Each VCR has also has a "history" resource which tracks and orders its various VR states.